-Instead, do yourself a favour and invest in some decent software that can track all your inventory for you.
+Instead, do yourself a favor and invest in some decent software that can track all your inventory for you.

-Inventory management software is great, because as soon as you sell something on one sales channel, it’ll update stock levels everywhere straight away.
+An inventory management system is great, because as soon as you sell something on one sales channel, it’ll update stock levels everywhere straight away.
 You’ll also be able to keep track of everything via a single dashboard.

 This gives you far more control over your inventory, and frees up a crazy amount of time.